rhysd/Mstdn/README.md

 ### As an isolated app

-Download a package archive from [Release page][] (not yet), put unarchived app to proper place, and open it.
+Download a package archive from [Release page][], put unarchived app to proper place, and open it.

 ## Usage